sevyharris/MonteCoffee/documentation/tutorials/parallel.rst

 This script copies all python files in MonteCoffee to a compute node, and cds into the simulation directory ($TMPDIR) on the node.
 Then a while loop copies all dirs called run_* back to the submission directory every half hour.
 The script named `kmc_master_parallel.py` is then executed with mpirun.
 The script `kmc_master_parallel.py` can at first be very similar to the :ref:`quick-start example <quick>`.
-For simplification the detailed definitions as in :ref:`quick-start <quick>` are not given her, so that one can see the differences.
+For simplification the detailed definitions as in :ref:`quick-start <quick>` are not given here, so that one can see the differences.
 Mainly they are in the first part of the code.

 .. code-block:: python